edgelesssys/docs.edgeless.systems/marblerun/workflows/add-service.md

 marblerun sgxsdk-package-info ./occlum-instance
 ```

-The output will look like the following.
+The output is similar to the following.

 ```json
 PackageProperties for Occlum image at './occlum-instance':